litestar-org/litestar/docs/usage/0-the-starlite-app/4-logging.md

 ## Using StructLog

-[StructLog](https://www.structlog.org/en/stable/) is a versatile structured logging library.
+[StructLog](https://www.structlog.org/en/stable/) is a powerful structured-logging library.
 Starlite ships with a dedicated logging config for using it:

 ```python